abdelbahgat/microsoft-graph-docs/api-reference/api/opentypeextension_post_opentypeextension.md

 # Create extension

-Create an open type data extension in a new or existing instance of a resource.
+Create an open type data extension and add custom properties in a new or existing instance of a resource.

 The resource can be a message, calendar event, or contact in the signed-in user's mailbox on Office 365 or Outlook.com.
-Or, it can be an event for an Office 365 group.
+Or, it can be an event or post for an Office 365 group.

 ### Prerequisites